balderdashy/sails-docs/concepts/ORM/standalone-usage.md

 What's important here is the object that we are passing into that factory method.

-We need to give our model an `identity` that we can refer to later, and also declare which connection we are going to use.
+We need to give our model an `identity` that we can refer to later, and also declare which datastore we are going to use.

-> A connection is an instance of an adapter.
-For example, you could have one connection for each type of storage you are using (file, MySQL, etc), or you might even have more than one connection for the same type of adapter.
+> A datastore is an instance of an adapter.
+For example, you could have one datastore for each type of storage you are using (file, MySQL, etc), or you might even have more than one datastore for the same type of adapter.

 The `attributes` define the properties of the model.
 In a traditional database, these attributes would align with columns in a table.
 But `pets` is a little different because it is defining an association that allows a user to own a number of pets.